 A large part of Mr. Lowry's practice focuses on appeals and post-conviction matters.
 The goal in every case is to get justice at the trial court level, but if this is not possible, attorney Mark S. Lowry knows how to fight for your rights in the appellate world to reverse the trial court's decisions or jury verdict to achieve the proper result.

 Many attorneys put themselves out to be appellate lawyers and will charge big fees, then hire law students or interns to research and write the briefs.
 Mr. Lowry is not one of these attorneys.
-For the past 10 years Mr. Lowry has been litigating appeals in the in both civil and criminal matters, and writes every single brief himself without hiring anyone to research or assist on his behalf.
+For the past 10 years Mr. Lowry has been litigating appeals in criminal matters, and writes every single brief himself without hiring anyone to research or assist on his behalf.

 In your initial consultation, Mr. Lowry will listen to your or your loved one's case, evaluate the decision or verdict you want to appeal, and tell you from the outset whether it's something that can reversed.
 The rules of appellate procedure limit what can be appealed and when, and Mr. Lowry has the experience and knowledge to know whether your matter fits within these rules.
 If we feel your matter may have issues that can be pursued, Mr. Lowry will begin by requesting the entire record from the trial court (or appellate court if we are appealing to the Supreme Court), including any discovery from the government in criminal cases.
 The full record will be examined top to bottom by Mr. Lowry himself to look for any issues that may be pursued, including prosecutorial misconduct and judicial error.
 Often times when someone calls the firm for an appeal they want a judgment reversed, but after reviewing the complete record Mr. Lowry is able to appeal prior judicial orders that affected the trial itself.
 This is important because if we solely reverse a trial verdict, we could then be back before the trial court but stuck with the same judicial decisions that may be in error and still greatly affect the case in a harmful way.
 However, if we include in the appeal pretrial judicial errors as well as the verdict, we could then return to the trial court with a clean path towards justice.